-A friend of mine once told me that she won’t take her kids to library because letting them handle all those books other people have touched just seems dirty.
+A friend of mine once told me that she won’t take her kids to the library because letting them handle all those books other people have touched just seems dirty.
 SHOCK.
 AWE.
 Seriously?
 Never in my life had I considered the library to be dirty.

 It makes me feel quite the opposite.
 Something about mountains of shelves full of thousands of books makes me feel all warm and hopeful, a little lovey even.
 We try not to let a week go by without an outing to the library.
-It’s our favorite, and most often made expedition.
+It’s our favorite and most often made expedition.